 John O. Agwunobi, M.D.

 John O. Agwunobi, M.D. was first appointed to the board in December 2014 and was elected for the first time in 2015.
-He currently serves as chief health and nutrition officer of Herbalife Ltd., a New York Stock Exchange-traded global nutrition company.
+He currently serves as chief health and nutrition officer and co-president of Herbalife Ltd., a New York Stock Exchange-traded global nutrition company.
 He previously served as the senior vice-president and president of Health and Wellness of Wal-Mart Stores, Inc. from September 2007 to April 2014, where he was responsible for all health related businesses of Wal-Mart in the U.S. and Puerto Rico.
 He previously served as the assistant secretary for health in the U.S. Department of Health and Human Services from 2005 to 2007 as part of the U.S. Public Health Service Commissioned Corps and as the secretary of health for the State of Florida from 2001 to 2005.
 Dr. Agwunobi is a board-certified pediatrician and holds Master of Public Health and Master of Business Administration degrees.
 He currently serves on the board of directors of bluebird bio, Inc., a NASDAQ-listed clinical-stage biotechnology company.
 He also currently serves as the vice-chairman of the board of the U.S. African Development Foundation.

 Eran Broshy was first elected to the board in 2009.
-Over the past five years he has worked with select private equity firms focused on healthcare investments, and is currently an operating executive with Tailwind Capital LLC.
+Over the past five years he has worked with select private equity firms focused on healthcare investments, and is currently an operating executive with Tailwind Capital, LLC.
 He previously served as an operating partner with Linden Capital Partners, LLC and as a senior adviser to Providence Equity, LLC.
 Mr. Broshy previously served for over a decade as the chief executive officer and chairman of the board of inVentiv Health, Inc., a privately-held (and until August 2010 a NASDAQ- listed) company that delivers a broad range of outsourced clinical and commercial services to bio-pharmaceutical companies.
 Prior to joining inVentiv, Mr. Broshy was a partner at The Boston Consulting Group (“BCG”) and responsible for BCG’s healthcare practice across the Americas.
 He currently serves on the board of directors of Theravance Biopharma, a NASDAQ-listed bio-pharmaceutical company, as the chairman of ERT, a privately-held provider of data and technology solutions to bio-pharmaceutical companies, and as chairman of DermaRite, a privately-held skin and wound care manufacturer.
 He is a member of the Corporation of the Massachusetts Institute of Technology.